 - File names.
 Most stock photo companies embed a reference number or name in the filename, and you may very well need that information later when it comes time to cite the source.
 So you should keep the original filename, but add to it.
-My method is that the filename begins with a description of the image, then the rest of the name is whatever the stock agency named it.
+My method is that the filename begins with keywords that a describe the image, then the rest of the name is whatever the stock agency named it.
 I also make sure the name of the agency is in the file name.
-For example, this image of a green fish from Deposit Photos may be called “FishGreen-Deposiphotos-xxxxxx.jpg”(where xxx is the original file number that Deposit Photos assigned to the file).
-What’s nice about this is, if I have ten different images of fish, if I make sure the file name of all of them start with “Fish” — then when I see those thumbnails in alphabetic order, they’ll be right next to each other.
+For example, an image of a green fish from Deposit Photos may be called “fish-green-Deposiphotos-xxxxxx.jpg”(where xxx is the original file number that Deposit Photos assigned to the file).
+What’s nice about this is, if I have ten different images of fish, if I make sure the file name of all of them start with “fish” so when I see those thumbnails in alphabetic order, they’ll be right next to each other.

 - Previewable version.
-While it adds a little bit of extra time to the process, whenever I download an illustration from a stock agency that is a file format that does not support a graphic preview in Windows File Explorer (or Preview), such as .psd, .ai, .eps, I save a screenshot of the image in with my images.
+While it adds a little bit of extra time to the process, whenever I download an illustration from a stock agency that is a file format that does not support a graphic preview in in my native OS file previewer, such as .psd, .ai, .eps, I save a screenshot of the image in with my images.
 That way, when I am browsing through the images in my folder, I can quickly scan through them.

 Moral of the story